blahosyl/dinner-party/README.md

 #### Color contrasts

-The [WebAIM](https://webaim.org/resources/contrastchecker/) was used to ensure that the text and background color of the heading provides sufficient contrast for legibility.
+The [WebAIM](https://webaim.org/resources/contrastchecker/) contrast checker was used to ensure that the text and background color of the heading provides sufficient contrast for legibility.

 The colors used in the project are as follows: